safaris since 1995

 The basic rules on what to pack for a safari

-There should probably be more rules about what not to bring on safari than guidelines on what to pack.
+There should probably be more rules about what not to take on safari than guidelines on what to pack.

 - The really important point is to travel lightly.